Guide to Company Voluntary Arrangements

 75% of the company’s creditors by value who chose to vote must vote for the CVA proposal in order for it to succeed.

-The advantages are far more numerous than the disadvantage, but the key hurdle is the likelihood of the company’s proposal succeeding and the CVA completing.
+The advantages of company voluntary arrangements are far more numerous than the disadvantages, but the key hurdle is the likelihood of the company’s proposal succeeding and the CVA completing.
 These are the true and most difficult hurdles which must be overcome and that means that a viable and profitable business must be able to emerge from the CVA.

-Contact us for More Information on a Company Voluntary Arrangement
+Call us for More Information on Company Voluntary Arrangements

-If you believe your company, or one of your clients, would benefit from a Company Voluntary Arrangement, contact us.
-Alternatively, call us on 0207 831 1234 for a free initial totally confidential discussion.
+If you believe your company, or one of your clients, would benefit from a Company Voluntary Arrangement, contact us or call us on 0207 831 1234 for a free initial totally confidential discussion.
 We have offices in London, Brentwood, Salisbury and The Cotswolds.